Dustin-Ray/Recursive-Hash-Chain-ZK/README.md

 ### Initial Setup
 - **Counter Initialization**: A counter gate is initialized to track the depth of recursion.
+The counter starts at 1 after the base case performs the first hash iteration.
 - **Hash Initialization**: A virtual hash target gate is inserted and registered as a public input, marking the starting point of the hash chain.
+The initial hash is set to the zero hash `[F::ZERO; 4]` (all zeros).
 - **Hash Gate**: An updateable hash gate is added to enable hash updates as the recursion progresses.
+The circuit computes `current_hash_out = hash(current_hash_in)`, where `current_hash_in` is either the initial hash (base case) or the previous proof's output hash (recursive case).

 ### Recursive Hashing
 - **Verifier Data Setup**: Circuit common data is prepared, including configuration and partial witnesses required for recursion.
+This sets up the recursive proof structure using plonky2's cyclic recursion capabilities.
-- **Base Case Identification**: A condition is set to identify whether the current computation is the base case or a recursive case.
+- **Base Case Identification**: A condition flag is set to identify whether the current computation is the base case (`condition=false`) or a recursive case (`condition=true`).
+In the base case, the hash chain starts with the zero hash.
+In recursive cases, each proof verifies the previous proof and extends the chain.
-- **Hash Chain Connection**: The current hash is connected to the previous hash output or set as the initial hash based on whether it's a base or recursive step.
+- **Hash Chain Connection**: The current hash input is connected to either the previous proof's output hash (when `condition=true`) or the initial hash (when `condition=false`).
+The circuit ensures proper chaining by verifying the inner cyclic proof and computing the next hash in the sequence.

 ### Recursive Proof Verification
-- **Circuit Building**: The circuit for the current step is built.
+- **Circuit Building**: The circuit for the current step is built with all necessary gates and constraints.
+The circuit structure remains constant regardless of the number of steps, enabling constant-size proofs.
 - **Proof Generation**: A proof of the correctness of the current hash computation is generated using the circuit data.
+Each recursive step produces a new proof that verifies the previous proof and extends the hash chain by one iteration.
 - **Proof Verification**: The generated proof is verified to ensure that the hash was computed correctly.
+The verification process checks both the proof's validity and that the hash chain was computed correctly by comparing against the expected hash value.

 ### Final Verification
 - **Final Hash Check**: After all recursive steps, the final hash is compared against the expected result to confirm the integrity of the entire hash chain.
+The `verify` function checks that `current_hash == hash^counter(initial_hash)` by iteratively hashing the initial hash `counter` times and comparing the result.
+This provides an additional validation beyond the proof verification itself.

 ## Usage: